Indiscriminate covers of infinite translation surfaces are innocent, not devious: Introduction

 A {\em translation surface} is a pair $(S, \alpha)$, where $S$ is a Riemann surface and $\alpha$ is a holomorphic 1-form on $S$.
 Let $Z \subset S$ denote the zeros of $\alpha$.
 The $1$-form $\alpha$ endows $S \smallsetminus Z$ with local coordinates to the plane: for any $p$ we have the locally defined {\em coordinate chart} to $\C$ given by the local homeomorphism $q \mapsto \int_p^q \alpha$.
 These coordinate charts differ locally only by translation.
 A translation surface inherits a metric by pulling back the Euclidean metric on the plane along the coordinate charts.
 Points in $S \smallsetminus Z$ are locally isometric to the plane, while points in $Z$ are cone singularities with cone angle $2(k+1) \pi$ where $k \geq 1$ is the degree of the zero of $\alpha$.

 We'll say a translation surface is {\em classical} if $S$ is a closed surface.
-Here, there is a well known interplay between two types of dynamical systems: {\em (1)} the dynamics of the {\em translation flow} on a translation surface $(S,\alpha)$ given in local coordinates by
+Here, there is a well known interplay between two types of dynamical systems: {\em (1)} the dynamics of the (horizontal) {\em translation flow} on a translation surface $(S,\alpha)$ given in local coordinates by

-and {\em (2)} the Teichm\"uller deformation on the moduli space of translation surfaces, where $g^t(S,\alpha)$ is obtained from $(S,\alpha)$ by postcomposing the coordinate charts with the affine coordinate change $g^t(x,y)=(e^{-t} x, e^t y)$.
+and {\em (2)} the Teichm\"uller deformation $g^t$ on the moduli space of translation surfaces, where $g^t(S,\alpha)$ is obtained from $(S,\alpha)$ by postcomposing the coordinate charts with the affine coordinate change $g^t(x,y)=(e^{-t} x, e^t y)$.
 Namely, the Teichm\"uller deformation renormalizes the translation flow.
 A famous consequence of this relationship is given by Masur's Criterion: if the forward orbit of the Teichm\"uller deformation, $\{g^t(S,\alpha)\}_{t \geq 0}$, has a convergent subsequence $g^{t_n}(S,\alpha)$ with $t_n \to \infty$ (i.e., the orbit is {\em non-divergent}), then the translation flow is uniquely ergodic \cite{M92}.

-Recently, many results similar in spirit to Masur's criterion have been proven in special cases for translation surfaces of infinite genus.
-Due to the lack of a well defined moduli space of such surfaces, the standard approach is to define some topological space of surfaces where $\SL(2,\R)$ acts and prove that non-divergence of an orbit $t \mapsto g^t(S, \alpha)$ within this space entails consequences for the translation flow on $(S,\alpha)$.
+A surface has {\em infinite topological type} if its fundamental group is not finitely generated.
+This includes infinite genus surfaces.
+Recently, many results similar in spirit to Masur's criterion have been proven in special cases for translation surfaces of infinite topological type \cite{Hinf,HW13, rodrigo:erg, trevino:bratMasur}.

+Reasoning about infinite type translation surfaces introduces several difficulties: \begin{enumerate} \item Translation flow trajectories on a infinite type surface may not be defined for all time.
+In fact, there are interesting examples where trajectories are defined nowhere for some fixed time, for example the Icicled surface of Randecker \cite[Example 5.5]{Randecker}.
+In order to consider ergodicity, we require the translation flow to be {\em defined for all time almost everywhere} (i.e., for all $t$, the time $t$ map $F^t$ is defined a.e.). \item While the translation flow is continuous, the domain is not compact. \item There is no well established moduli space of infinite-type translation surfaces.
+(In this direction, the preprints \cite{HooperImmersions1} and \cite{HooperImmersions2} propose a topology for the space of translation surfaces with basepoint.) \end{enumerate} In the classical case (1) and (2) can be easily resolved (via standard coding arguments) and moduli space is a finite dimension orbifold.
+The translation flow can often be easily shown to be defined for all time almost everywhere, and we will in fact be assuming stronger hypotheses.
+Difficulty (2) simply must be worked around.
+A standard approach to work around (3) involves defining some topological space of surfaces where $\SL(2,\R)$ acts and prove that non-divergence of an orbit $t \mapsto g^t(S, \alpha)$ within this space entails consequences for the translation flow on $(S,\alpha)$.
 To date, the primary mechanism for building such a topological space of surfaces uses affine symmetries of the translation surface $(S,\alpha)$, as we will now explain.